qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_form_handling.rst

     // create the controller with the form var controller = new qx.data.controller.Form(null, form);

-The final step for data binding is creating the actual model.
+The final step for data binding is to create the actual model.

 ::

     // create the model
     var model = controller.createModel();

-Take a look at the following sequence diagram to see how it internally works.
+Take a look at the following sequence diagram to see how it works internally.
 |Creation of the model|

 .. |Creation of the model| image:: sd-createmodel-473x400.png

-Now we have managed to setup a form and a model connected by bidirectional bindings.
+Now we have managed to set up a form and a model connected by bidirectional bindings.
 So we can simply use the model to set values in the form.

 ::